Bobbyberta/park-and-paint/docs/DEPLOYMENT.md

 - Verify it's copied to `dist/` after every build
 - Add to deployment checklist (see below)

+**Prevention Rules for .nojekyll:**

+*For New Projects:*
+1. Create `.nojekyll` file FIRST, before initial deployment
+2. Add to version control (not in .gitignore)
+3. Verify in `dist/` after first build

+*For Existing Projects:*
+1. Audit for `.nojekyll` file monthly
+2. Include in pre-deployment checklist
+3. Monitor browser console after every deployment

+*For Migrations:*
+- When moving FROM another host TO GitHub Pages:
+  - Add `.nojekyll` immediately
+  - Test thoroughly before DNS cutover
+  - Keep old hosting active during testing

 ### Assets Not Loading (404 Errors)

 **Symptom:** Images, CSS, or JS files return 404 errors (after .nojekyll is confirmed present)